Samuel-Cavada/Tanium-Highlights/README.md

 # Tanium-Highlights

-➜ Collected records and sent out updates and patches to Microsoft 365, Teams, Oracle, and Chrome via Tanium, ensuring compliance for more than hundreds of devices on base.
+➜ Collected records and deployed updates to Microsoft 365, Teams, Oracle, and Chrome via Tanium, ensuring compliance across hundreds of devices on base.

-➜ Conducted system inventory scans and vulnerability assessments using Tanium, identifying out-of-date assets and misconfigurations.

-➜ Conducted system inventory scans and vulnerability assessments using Tanium, identifying out-of-date assets and misconfigurations.
+➜ Conducted system inventory scans and vulnerability assessments using Tanium, identifying out-of-date assets and configuration issues.